13 Surprising Things That Cost More for Women

 Research published in The Cost of Doing Femininity: Gender Disparities in Pricing of Personal Care Products and Services, women pay $1.44 per ounce of deodorant while men pay $1.15—almost 30 cents less!
 Not to mention, the average container of women’s deodorant is about half an ounce less than that of men’s.

 A study published in the American Economic Review found that car dealers made better initial offers to white men than to white women (quoted $200 more) or black women (quoted $400 more).
 “Without any negotiating at all, two out of five white males obtained a better offer than their counterparts achieved after bargaining on average for more than 40 minutes,” the authors stated.
+Whether they’er commuting to school or work, women can face difficulties with their professional peers.
+For that reason, this woman is empowering girls to go to college.

 Monkey Business Images/Shutterstock